 For example, if your puppy is eight months old, you should walk them for about forty minutes per day.
 This can be one long walk or split into multiple brief outings to better suit your schedule and your stamina.

 Remember, the idea is to walk until they are tired, not until you are tired.
 As your pup matures, you can work to slowly increase their stamina and take them on the long day of walks you’ve been dreaming of.

 If your puppy is bursting with energy, even after your walks, try to supplement their exercise with enrichment training and games at home.
 These activities will teach your puppy some life skills, and help to tire them out, both mentally and physically.

-A great of a simple enrichment activity for dogs is to use a puzzle feeder.
-Not only does this provide a fun and interactive way to deliver your puppies dinner, but it also teaches crucial life skills such as confidence and self-control!
+A great and simple enrichment activity for dogs is to use a puzzle feeder.
+Not only does this provide a fun and interactive way to deliver your puppy's dinner, but it also teaches crucial life skills such as confidence and self-control!

 Adult doggos require at least 30 minutes to 2 hours of exercise every day.
 If you are a dog owner with no yard you still must be able to give them that time and energy.

 Racing games, dates with other dog friends, and hiking are all great physical activities for adult dogs.
 Really anything that leaves them snoozing.